amantaya/ResBaz23-GitHub-Collaboration/README.md

 Depending on how you initialized your git repo, you may need to tell git to track changes for your local branch, and associate those changes with a remote branch on GitHub.
 In the example below, `origin/main` is the name of the remote (`origin` - which is the shortname for the URL on GitHub) and the remote branch is `main`.
 The name of our local branch is also `main`.

-I found this diagram very helpful to understand the differences between local branches and remote branches.
+### Upstream Branches Explained

 ![](Attachments/upstream-1-1170x802.png)
 Credit: DevConnected[^2]

 It can be somewhat confusing having a remote branch and local branch with the same name.
-Just remeber that you are most likely working with a local branch names `main` and then pushing your commands to the remote tracking branch also called `main`.
+Just remember that you are most likely working with a local branch names `main` and then pushing your commands to the remote tracking branch also called `main`.
 Branching strategies for [DevOps](https://www.atlassian.com/devops) workflows are numerous and can be complicated [^3].

 I would recommend setting this up once and keep the names of the local and remote branches the same, and then not thinking about which is which again to save your brain from hurting (or at least mines does when I think about it for too long).
 Here we set the 'upstream' branch (the remote tracking branch) to `origin/main`.

 ```Shell
 git branch --set-upstream-to=origin/main main
 ```
+Output:
 ![](Attachments/Pasted%20image%2020230417110356.png)

 Th `git branch -a` command can be useful to print out a list of branches both local and remote branches.
 The `-a` flag tells git to list all of the branches, both local and remote.
 Omitting the `-a` causes git to print only your local branches [^4].